akaleeroy/collapse-lingo/README.md

 <kbd>[👤 John Michael Greer](https://www.ecosophia.net/)</kbd>

 Collection of sustainable-living skills

 Green wizards are defined as "individuals who are willing to take on the responsibility to learn, practice and thoroughly master a set of unpopular but valuable skills – the skills of the old appropriate technology movement – and share them with their neighbours when the day comes that neighbours are willing to learn"

 ## Buy in bulk

 Buy wholesale vs. retail, buy commercial-grade vs. consumer-grade.

-For related heuristics see [Dmitry Orlov - Shrinking the Technosphere (2017)](http://www.worldcat.org/title/shrinking-the-technosphere-getting-a-grip-on-the-technologies-that-limit-our-autonomy-self-sufficiency-and-freedom/oclc/960097215) chapter 4: Harm/Benefit Analysis
+For related heuristics see [Dmitry Orlov - Shrinking the Technosphere (2017)](http://www.worldcat.org/title/shrinking-the-technosphere-getting-a-grip-on-the-technologies-that-limit-our-autonomy-self-sufficiency-and-freedom/oclc/960097215) Chapter 4: Harm/Benefit Analysis

 ## Age of Limits